kuzminrobin/fcl/fcl_doc/README.md

   which serves as the "panic" flag for the current thread (in the `CallLoggerArbiter`), which will subsequently suppress logging by the `FunctionLogger` destructors during stack unwinding, if any, for the current thread,
 * in a single-threaded case cancel the std output buffering,
-* transfer the control (of the current thread) to the saved previous panic handler that never returns the control to the current thread, but in case of an unwinding runtime still runs the `FunctionLogger` destructors whose output is to be suppressed based on the thread's "panic" flag;
+* transfer the control (within the context of the panicking thread) to the saved previous panic handler that will never return the control to the caller, but in case of unwinding runtimes will still run the `FunctionLogger` destructors whose output is to be suppressed based on the thread's "panic" flag;
-  that panic handler will also send the panic report to the `stderr`
+  that saved previous panic handler will also send the panic report to the `stderr`
   that in a single-threaded case will be sent directly to the original unbuffered `stderr`,
   and in multithreaded case will be buffered and then flushed upon the activity of the other threads, unless they all hang ;-).